- Open Access

 Electronic supplementary material

-Additional file 2: Q-PCR expression profiles of all genes screened during this study.
-Data is presented as fold change following initial normalization with trout EF-1α at each swelling grade and subsequently expressed relative to expression levels in control fish.
+Additional file 2: Data is presented as fold change following initial normalization with trout EF-1α at each swelling grade and subsequently expressed relative to expression levels in control fish.
 Baseline Cq detection threshold (cCq) has been included as a means of assessing the potential biological relevance of T. bryosalmonae-mediated changes in immune gene expression.
 Statistical data (P-values) representing gene expression (fold change) at each swelling grade and correlation analysis of gene expression relative to T. bryosalmonae RPL18 and kidney swelling grade are given.
 Significant differences (2-tailed) are shown in bold. *P < 0.05, **P < 0.01.
 (DOCX 46 KB)

 Authors’ original submitted files for images